 Use a knife to cut off a little bit of each end of the roll, exposing the inside.
 Next, use the knife to cut the roll into 12 equal pieces.

-In the meantime, make the icing.
+While they are cooling, make the icing.
 Add the powdered sugar, salt, vanilla extract, and almond milk in a bowl and whisk together.
 Whisk until the icing firms up and becomes smooth.
-Drizzle the icing on the cinnamon rolls while they are still warm.
+Drizzle the icing on the cinnamon rolls.
 Serve and enjoy!